Finite Field Multiple Access: Introduction

-The work in this paper consists of four parts.
-In the first part, we first define the conception of EP-coding and present two methods for constructions of \textit{additive inverse EP (AIEP)} codes based on finite fields, including both \textit{prime fields} and \textit{extension fields} of prime fields.
-In the second part, we first present the encoding of an EP code, and then introduce the conceptions of \textit{finite-field multiple module (FFMM)} and \textit{finite-field multiuser code (FFMC)} which are generally used together with an EP encoder.
-In the third part of this paper, we first present the FFMA technique based on the \textit{orthogonal uniquely decodable EP (UD-EP)} code ${\Psi}_{\rm B}$ over GF($2^m$) for MA communication systems, which is a type of \textit{MA code} with error correction ability.
-The proposed FFMA system can solve the MUI issue with only a simple detector.
-More importantly, it can simultaneously support massive users with well-behaved PUER performance by designing a suitable channel code, instead of using complex detection algorithms.
-In the fourth part, we apply the proposed FFMA to network layer and form \textit{network FFMA} systems for pure digital networks.
-Then, a finite-field multiuser channel code is proposed for the network FFMA systems, which is a joint design of EP-coding and channel coding.
+The work presented in this paper is organized into five parts.
+In the first part, we define the concept of EP-coding and present methods for constructing \textit{symbol-wise} codes based on finite fields, including both \textit{prime fields} and \textit{extension fields} of prime fields.
+The second part details the encoding of an EP code and introduces the concepts of \textit{finite-field multiplex module (FF-MUX)} and \textit{multiuser code}, which are generally used in conjunction with an EP encoder.
+In the third part, we introduce the FFMA technique based on the \textit{orthogonal uniquely decodable EP (UD-EP)} code ${\Psi}_{\rm o, B}$ over GF($2^m$) for MA communication systems, which represents a type of \textit{multiuser channel code}.
+We describe both the sparse-form (SF) and diagonal-form (DF) FFMA structures, along with their applications in source RA systems.
+The fourth part presents a \textit{polarization-adjusted FFMA (PA-FFMA)} system based on the diagonal-form structure.
+We define \textit{irregular} and \textit{regular} PA-FFMA and introduce the \textit{bifurcated minimum distance (BMD)} detection algorithm for the PA-FFMA systems.
+In the fifth part, we apply the proposed FFMA to the network layer, forming \textit{network FFMA} systems suitable for pure digital networks.

 The rest of this paper is organized as follows.
-Section II introduces the conception of EP-coding and gives constructions of two types of AIEP codes over finite fields.
+Section II introduces the {concept} of EP-coding and gives constructions of symbol-wise EP codes over finite fields.
 Bounds on the number of UD-EP codes that can be constructed for a given finite field are derived.
-Section III presents encoding of AIEP codes.
-Section IV presents an FFMA system over GF($2^m$) by using an orthogonal UD-EP code $\Psi_{\rm B}$ for a massive MA scenario.
-In Section V, a network FFMA system over GF($p^m$) is presented for a pure digital network scenario.
-In Section VI, simulations of the error performances of the proposed FFMA systems are given.
-Section VII concludes the paper with some remarks.
+Section III presents encoding of EP codes.
+Section IV presents an FFMA system over GF($2^m$) by using an orthogonal UD-EP code $\Psi_{\rm o, B}$ for a massive MA scenario.
+Section V presents PA-FFMA systems based on the diagonal-form structure.
+In Section VI, a network FFMA system over GF($p^m$) is presented for a pure digital network scenario.
+In Section VII, we compare the proposed FFMA systems with several classical CFMA techniques.
+Section VIII concludes the paper with some remarks.